Find more staff

 About me

 I am a social scientist with an engineering background.
-I joined UWE as a research fellow in cities, water and resilience in December 2018, before taking up a new role as Lecturer in Applied Geography in August 2021.
+I joined UWE as a research fellow in cities, water and resilience in 2018, before taking up a lectureship role in 2021.

 I completed my PhD in the School of Geography and the Environment at Oxford University in 2019.
 I hold MSc in Water Science, Policy and Management from Oxford University and BEng in Environmental Engineering from Universitas Indonesia.
-I also completed a one-year research project in the River Engineering Lab at Kyushu University, Japan in 2011.
+I also completed a one-year research project at Kyushu University, Japan in 2011.

 Prior to doing postgraduate studies, I worked as a consultant in the Indonesian Ministry of Public Works, where I assessed the local governments' performance in the provision of water services.